hdinsight/hdinsight.github.io/hive/odbc-jdbc-tsg.md

 # Azure HDInsight Solutions | Hive | ODBC / JDBC connectivity Issues

+What is Beeline?
+Beeline is a thin client that connects to HiveServer2 using Hive JDBC driver and executes queries through HiveServer2.
+Beeline unlike hive does not require the installation of Hive libraries on the same machine as the client.

 ## Scenario:
   -  Getting error ```The remote server returned an error: (502) Bad Gateway``` frequently when connecting to Hive on HDInsight cluster using ODBC / JDBC Drivers.
 ## Scoping Questions: